 The demands for planning and preparing to teach will often require teacher candidates to use weekend hours to complete their work.
 For this reason, teacher candidates are advised that they are expected to remain at their assigned center during the weekends.
-A student should not be absent for an entire weekend more than once during the student teaching session, excluding holidays and conferences.
+A student should not be absent for an entire weekend more than once during the infant/toddler session and once during the preprimary session, excluding holidays and conferences.